manikant-iiitmk/CAP930Autum/README.md

 # CAP930Autum
-This is repository is created for CAP 930 Classroom teaching
+This  repository is created for CAP 930 Classroom teaching